marioarranzr/dev.to/blog-posts/go-fundamentals/go-fundamentals.md

 1. External latency (milliseconds).
-2. Internal latency (garbage collection, sync, and orchestration) (reducing it can improve +20%, microseconds) As we saw on what its a middleware and where it is, it is a piece of code between actions and reducers.
+2. Internal latency (garbage collection, sync, and orchestration) (reducing it can improve +20%, microseconds)
 3. Algorithm efficiency.

+### Number of processors available

-Processors: On intel machines with **Hiperthread** (Intel’s name for simultaneous multithreading), that means it doubles the number of processors available (i.e. dual-core hyper-threaded CPU have 4 processors, quad-core non-HT CPU has 4 processors.
+On intel machines with **Hiperthread** (Intel’s name for simultaneous multithreading), the number of processors available is doubled (i.e. dual-core hyper-threaded CPU have 4 processors, quad-core non-HT CPU has 4 processors.
 Quad-core option is the better choice, though, because it has more physical processing hardware).
-We could always check the number of processors available with `runtime.NumCPU()` Keep in mind the [Playground](https://play.golang.org/) is a single processor machine.
+We could always check the number of processors available with `runtime.NumCPU()`.
+Keep in mind the [Playground](https://play.golang.org/) is a single processor machine.

+### Go routine size vs stack size

 ![Stack memory](./assets/stack.png)

-When an application starts and calls `main()`, every line of code could:
+When an application starts and calls `main()`, every line of code can:

 1. Allocate memory
 2. Read memory